California man finds stolen car using an Apple Airtag

-A Long Beach resident recovered his stolen car after hiding an Apple Airtag in his trunk as a precaution.
+A Long Beach resident tracked down his stolen car and confronted the thief after hiding an Apple Airtag in his trunk as a precaution.

-Philip Obando said he walked out of his house and his car was gone, he immediately called the police and jumped onto his phone's Airtag app to track the car, where he noticed it was only a few blocks away.
+Philip Obando said he walked out of his house and noticed his car was gone, so he immediately called police.
+When he jumped onto his phone's Airtag app to track the car, he noticed it was only a few blocks away.

 “My wife says 'There is the car!
 The person is gassing it up.'
 She said 'Get out of the car and go get it and I jumped out of the car,” Obando said.